zhiwenh/delib/README.md

 <a name="Ethereum+initIPC"></a>

 #### delib.eth.initIPC(ipcPath) ⇒ <code>Web3</code>
 Initializes an IPC connection with a local Ethereum node.
 The IPC provider is set in the config file.
 Need to call before using the Ethereum object IPC methods.
+This returns a Web3 object connected via IPC that you call admin tasks on.

-**Returns**: <code>Web3</code> - The Web3 object Ethereum uses for its IPC connection.
+**Returns**: <code>Web3</code> - The Web3 object delib.eth uses for its IPC connection.

 | Param | Type | Description |
 | --- | --- | --- |